gnoesiboe/route-match/README.md

 # route-match

 NPM package that can be used to match and generate url paths agains predefined patterns.
-Can be used when applying routing in javascript client-side and backend application.
+Can be used when applying routing in javascript client-side and backend applications.
+Uses ECMA6 javascript standard.

 ## Installation